pubnub/pubnub-mcp-server/resources/sdk_docs/swift_objects.md

-# App Context API for Swift Native SDK
+# App Context API for Swift Native SDK (Objects v2)

-App Context (formerly Objects v2) provides serverless storage for user, channel, and membership metadata, plus real-time change events.
-To upgrade from Objects v1, see the migration guide.
+App Context provides serverless storage for user and channel metadata and their membership associations, plus real-time events on changes.
+For Objects v1 upgrades, see the migration guide.

-##### UUID and User ID
-`PubNubUUIDMetadataBase` is deprecated and is a typealias for `PubNubUserMetadataBase`.
+Note: PubNubUUIDMetadataBase is deprecated; it aliases PubNubUserMetadataBase.

 ## User

 ### Get metadata for all users

-Returns a paginated list of user metadata objects, optionally including the custom data object.
+Returns a paginated list of user metadata objects (optionally including custom data).

 #### Method(s)

 ```
 `1func allUserMetadata(
 2    include: PubNub.UserIncludeFields = PubNub.UserIncludeFields(),